 Aspire to Be Well for Undergraduate Students (CU 1000 requirement) is a peer-led health and safety focused dialogue presented by Aspire student facilitators.
 The dialogue covers three areas key to maintaining a safe campus including, alcohol and other drug misuse, sexual violence prevention, and mental health related issues.
 Participants will also gain an understanding of campus resources that are available.
 Approximately 40 undergraduate and graduate students serve as program facilitators for the 2014-2015 academic year.

-Online sign ups will open on Monday, August 25th.
-Students will receive an email to their clemson.edu email account with information on how to sign up.
-To sign up now, click here!
+Students will receive an email to their clemson.edu account with information on how to sign up.
+Online sign up is required before attending a session.

 *Please note that Aspire to Be Well contains information about sexual violence that may be emotionally triggering for some individuals.
 If you have concerns, please contact our office: 864-656-5002, email@example.com.

 Aspire to Be Well for Undergraduate Students is a 70 minute program, and attending one session fulfills the CU 1000 requirement, a pass/fail zero-credit course that all new Clemson students are required to take.
 Each new student should have registered for CU 1000 during orientation course registration.
-The required components of CU 1000 for the 2014 fall semester can be found at clemson.edu/accepted-students/clemson-connect/.
+The required components of CU 1000 for the 2015 spring semester can be found at clemson.edu/accepted-students/clemson-connect/.

 To contact the Aspire to Be Well coordinators, please email firstname.lastname@example.org.